 Collect And Utilize Rainwater

 While most of the gardeners prefer using tap water or water from other sources, a very few make efforts to collect rainwater.
-Now, to Brooklyn Botanic Garden, accumulating and using rainwater for gardening purpose has many benefits.

-Rainwater is better than tap water because it is chlorine free and has almost no contaminants in it, unlike tap water.
+Rainwater is better than tap water because it is chlorine-free, and has almost no contaminants in it, unlike tap water.
 After collecting enough rainwater, one can simply make it lukewarm and use it to water the plants.
 Doing this won’t shock the plant’s roots and will help them grow strong and healthy due to fresh watering.

 On the other hand, tap water may contain chemicals such as chlorine that could damage the foundations of the plants and make it harder for them to grow.
 However, rainwater might not be available all the time, so, that’s when you’ll have to use tap water but make sure you’re not using hard water.